Syllabus for Math 123 (Introduction to

 The

-up to the final exam and 350 points coming from the final exam administered
+leading up to the final exam and 350 points coming from the final exam

 Attendance |

-the instructor or from a classmate.
-A student with more than 4 unexcused
+Moodle.
+A student with more than 10 unexcused absences automatically fails

 There